Alir3z4/django-blog-book/chapter_3_make_blogging_happens.md

 from blog.models import Post

+@admin.register(Post)
 class PostAdmin(admin.ModelAdmin):
     """Post admin"""
     list_display = ('title', 'user', 'status', 'created', )
     list_filter = ('status', 'created', 'updated', )
     search_fields = ('title', 'content', )

-admin.site.register(Post, PostAdmin)
 ```

 That's all it takes for our Post admin model.
 Let's go ahead and see what we have defined here.

 * [`list_display`](https://docs.djangoproject.com/en/1.10/ref/contrib/admin/#django.contrib.admin.ModelAdmin.list_display): On the change list of the admin, where we see a list of all the posts, we'll be displaying some of the Post attributes such as: `('title', 'user', 'status', 'created', )`.